 Journals make a difference in shaping both policy work and litigation.
 Practitioners often search journals to find new ideas, to gain an understanding of what is being done on a particular problem, or to determine whether an approach has merit.

 - Teach Your Children Well: Proposed Challenges to Inadequacies of Correctional Special Education for Juvenile Inmates

 - Barred from Bankruptcy: Recently Incarcerated Debtors In and Outside Bankruptcy

 - Law Enforcement and Intelligence Gathering in Muslim and Immigrant Communities After 9/11

 - Because of Intersex: Intersexuality, Title VII, and the Reality of Discrimination "Because of . . .
 (Perceived) Sex"

 - Using Laws Designed to Protect as a Weapon: Prosecuting Minors under Child Pornography Laws

 - Chalimony: Seeking Equity Between Parents of Children with Disabilities and Chronic Illnesses

 - Gay-Straight Alliances and Sanctioning Pretextual Discrimination under the Equal Access Act

-- Penny Saved Can Be a Penalty Earned: Nursing Homes, Medicaid Planning, the Deficit Reduction Act of 2005, and the Problem of Transferring Assets, A
+- A Penny Saved Can Be a Penalty Earned: Nursing Homes, Medicaid Planning, the Deficit Reduction Act of 2005, and The Problem of Transferring Assets

 - Sex on the Brain: Adolescent Psychosocial Science and Sanctions for Risky Sex